Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 9

 so I guessed he had it in for me & so I

-ae quite prepared when General McCoy
+was quite prepared when General McCay

 this morning to sort me again

-off me like ^ water off a Duck's Back because I
+off me like ^water off a Duck's Back because I

-know I am right but what does hurt
+Know I am right but what does hurt

 to the ones under them.
 This is cruel.
 If they

-would not growl for I might ^ conceivably be mistaken but
+would not growl for I might ^conceivably be mistaken but

 to know that they unofficially agree with all

-I say officially - yet - sort me officially for
+I say officially - yet sort me officially for

-limit It is what I heard one of our boys
+limit.
+It is what I heard one of our boys

 call on the Peninsula the A.B.T.